justlilith/gaming-stuff/README.md

 ## What's this for?

-It's just a collection of stuff about characters and games I play and whatnot.
+It's just a collection of stuff about characters and games I play and whatnot ^^